PRINCIPLES OF CORPORATE RESPONSIBILITY

 2.1 Economic basis of the operation

-The company is a mutual insurance company founded by the five university hospital districts.
+The company is a mutual insurance company owned by the four university wellbeing services counties and HUS Group.
 The company does not strive for profit and its operations as well as its customer base are limited.
 The captive nature of the company and the small scale of the business enable cost-effective operations, which in turn enable insurance premiums to remain low.
 This is an important aspect as all of the company’s customers are publicly funded and therefore the company’s cost-effectiveness has a direct link to tax asset savings.
 In the long term, the company aims to offer its customers patient insurance in a more affordable, flexible and efficient way than alternative insurers.

 2.2 Investment operations

 The company also strives to invest responsibly.
-This means that investment operations consider not only economic aspects but also environmental aspects, social responsibility and governance (ESG).
+This means that investment operations consider not only economic aspects but also environmental aspects, social responsibility and governance (ESG) and sustainable development.
 In practice, this is done by using asset managers, who have proof of responsible investment operations and control the allocation in accordance with the company’s responsibility preferences.
 The asset managers used by the company regularly report to the company on the principles, operating methods and implementation of investment responsibility.

 3 Social responsibility